 Benefit: You and your allies harass and harry foes, snapping at their heels and always attacking when their back is turned

 Surround the Enemy: As long as you and one other ally threaten the same foe, you and all allies who threaten the same foe are considered to be flanking even if there is not an ally in the correct position to flank.
 In addition, once per round you can declare that a melee attack you make against a flanked enemy is intended to open the enemy's defenses.
 You must declare this attempt before you roll your attack, and the attempt is wasted for the round if the attack misses.
 If the attack hits, your allies who are flanking the target gain a +2 morale bonus on attack rolls and damage rolls against that enemy until the start of your next turn.

 Harry: As long as you and one other ally threaten the same foe, each successful attack by you and any allies who threaten the same foe reduces the target's movement speed by 5 feet.
 This cannot reduce their movement speed below half the unmodified value.
+This penalty lasts for one round each time it is applied, with duration replacing, not stacking.
 In addition, once per round as an immediate action when an opponent you are flanking moves, you can immediately move to any square adjacent to your foe as soon as the foe stops moving, as long as the distance you cover is less than or equal to your speed.
 Your movement can provoke attacks of opportunity.

 Gang Dodge: As long as you and one other ally threaten the same foe, you and all allies who threaten the same foe apply your flanking bonus (if any) as a dodge bonus to armor class, and as a bonus to Reflex saves.
 These bonuses only apply against the flanked foe.
 In addition, when a flanked opponent attacks you and misses, you can take a 5 foot step.
 Your opponent, if they desire, can make a 5 foot step to follow.